Sam Belnavis

-Sam Belnavis (August 8, 1939 – July 14, 2021) was an American executive in automobile racing.
+Samuel Francis Belnavis Sr. (August 8, 1939 – July 14, 2021) was an American executive in automobile racing.
 Belnavis, an African-American, was one of a handful minorities to have owned a NASCAR racing team.
 He was the head of Roush Fenway Racing's driver diversity program, and handled other marketing initiatives for that company.

 Education and military service

+Samuel Francis Belnavis Sr. was born on August 8, 1939.
 As a child, Belnavis attended Our Lady of Victory, an all-black parochial school in Brooklyn, New York.
 He then attended Bishop Loughlin Memorial High School, with primarily white students, a very different experience.
 Belnavis subsequently attended Manhattan College in New York, graduating with a degree in accounting in 1961, later earning a Masters in Business Administration from the University of Michigan.
 He was in Air Force ROTC in Manhattan College, and served in the U.S. Air Force as a pilot in the 105th Tactical Fighter Wing, located at Lackland Air Force Base in Texas.